-Knowing that one call resolution is one of the metrics that keeps customers satisfied with your company and service, it’s important you have the best customer service agents on the front lines.
-When your staff isn’t optimized, your contact center isn’t prepared to deliver excellence.
+Challenge: Knowing that positive First Contact Resolution metrics keep customers satisfied with your company, you must have the best customer service agents on the front lines.
+When your staff isn’t optimized, your contact center isn’t prepared to deliver excellence in a single interaction.
 It’s that simple.

-When your staff is not optimized, you may have too many agents working during quiet times and too few during busy times.
+Staff inefficiencies leave room for error in your contact center.
+You may have too many agents working during quiet times and too few during busy times.
 You may have a mismatch of the talent you need for the calls you receive.
 Performance may not be fine-tuned.
-That’s only the tip of the iceberg, because when agents aren’t optimized, first call resolution can suffer.
+These are only a few mistakes that can cause First Contact Resolution metrics to suffer.

-Another first visit resolution tip is to have a dashboard that allows you to see how your customer service agents are performing, with metrics both over time and in the moment.
-This helps contact center managers and leadership identify each agent’s individual performance.
+Solution: Another First Contact Resolution tip is to have a dashboard that allows you to see how your customer service agents are performing with metrics over a period of time and in real time.
+This helps you identify each agent’s performance.

-Playvox’s system does just that, allowing you to set metrics, view staff performance, and train or reward accordingly.
+Playvox’s Workforce Management solution does just that, allowing you to plan, forecast, schedule, set metrics, view staff performance, and coach accordingly.
 With a dashboard, success isn’t left to chance.
-You can monitor, adjust and improve with the right data points on hand.
-Built from the ground up for omnichannel contact centers, Playvox helps contact centers improve service levels and reduce staffing costs while simplifying forecasting, scheduling, and reporting.
+You can monitor, adjust, and improve with the right data points on hand.

-Even if you think your customer service agents are doing fairly well, there is always room for improvement.
-Continuously working towards a better first call resolution metric should be a main goal for your customer service team.
+Challenge: Even if you think your customer service agents are doing well, there’s always room for improvement.
+Continuously working toward better First Contact Resolution metrics should be a primary goal for your customer service team.

-Agents who have been with your organization for a long time can benefit from new training to refresh old skills and uplevel their expertise with new best practices, but not if the content is outdated.
+Agents who have been with your organization for a year or more can benefit from new training to refresh old skills and increase their expertise with new best practices, but not if training content is outdated.
 And if you want your newest contact center agents to thrive from day one, you can’t expect success with old or irrelevant training material.

-Improving first call resolution can happen with excellent ongoing coaching and training.
+Solution: Improving First Contact Resolution can happen with ongoing coaching and training.
 Unlike onboarding, training is not a one-off that happens just at the beginning of an agent’s time with your organization.
-Training should be done on a regular basis in order for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.
+Training and coaching on First Contact Resolution should be done regularly for vital information to sink in, for new information to surface, and for any questions or issues to be addressed.

-And great training doesn’t have to stop at remedying first call resolution rates!
-Training for contact center agents can help to improve quality, behavior, compliance, soft skills, the customer experience, and more!
+Great training doesn’t have to stop at remedying First Contact Resolution metrics.
+Training for contact center agents can help to improve quality, behavior, compliance, soft skills, customer experience, and much more.